Suzanne Vega: 2010s

 A partial cover version of her song "Tom's Diner" was used to introduce the British crime thriller film 4.3.2.1.
 (2010), with its lyrics largely rewritten to echo the plot.
 This musical hybrid was released as "Keep Moving".
 Vega participated in the Danger Mouse and Sparklehorse studio album Dark Night of the Soul (2010).
-She wrote both melody and lyrics for her song, which is titled "Man Who Played God", inspired by a biography of Spanish artist Pablo Picasso.
+She wrote both melody and lyrics for her song "Man Who Played God", inspired by a biography of the Spanish artist Pablo Picasso.
 Vega sang lead vocals on the song "Now I Am an Arsonist" with singer-songwriter Jonathan Coulton on his eighth studio album, Artificial Heart (2011).

 Vega has re-recorded her back-catalogue, both for artistic and commercial (and control) reasons, in the Close-Up series.
 Vol. 1 (Love Songs) and Vol. 2 (People & Places) appeared in 2010 while Vol. 3 (States of Being) was released in July 2011 followed by Vol. 4 (Songs of Family) in September 2012.
-Volumes 2, 3 and 4 of the Close-Up albums included previously unrecorded material; Volumes 2 and 3 each included one new collaboratively written song, while Volume 4 included three songs that Vega had written years earlier, but had not previously gotten around to recording.
-In all, Vega's Close-Up series features 60 re-recorded songs and five new compositions, representing about three-quarters of her lifetime songwriting output.
+Volumes 2, 3 and 4 of the Close-Up albums included previously unrecorded material; Volumes 2 and 3 each included one new collaboratively written song, while Volume 4 included three songs that Vega had written years earlier but had not previously recorded.
+In all, Vega's Close-Up series features 60 re-recorded songs and five new compositions representing about three-quarters of her lifetime songwriting output.

 While performing live, Vega and long-term collaborator Gerry Leonard began to introduce a number of new songs into the setlist, including the live favorite "I Never Wear White".
 Over the course of a year, the songs were completed and recorded in a live-studio setting with the help of a number of guests.
 Produced by Leonard, Tales from the Realm of the Queen of Pentacles was released in February 2014.
 It was her first album of new material in seven years and became Vega's first studio album to reach the UK Top 40 since 1992, peaking at No. 37.

 Vega's ninth studio album, Lover, Beloved: Songs from an Evening with Carson McCullers, was released on October 14, 2016.